 Refinance From An Existing Physician Loan

 If you already have a physician loan, refinancing can be a viable option.
 If you’ve paid off some debt, built equity and increased your income, you may be in a great position to refinance into a conventional loan and save.

 If your physician loan is an ARM, you could also consider switching to a fixed-rate loan if you’re able to get a lower rate.
-Also consider refinancing to a shorter loan, which would increase your monthly payments but allow you to pay off your home much faster and avoid accruing too much additional interest.
+You might also consider refinancing to a shorter loan, which would increase your monthly payments but allow you to pay off your home much faster and avoid accruing too much additional interest.

 If you’ve built equity in your home and have more money than you started your loan with, keep in mind that refinancing to a conventional mortgage is your best bet.
 Refinancing into a new physician loan may get you a better deal than you had before, but conventional mortgages can offer more security and potentially less interest at this stage of your home payments.

 The Bottom Line: Find The Right Alternative For You

 Physician loans can be a great choice for new doctors looking to buy a home, but you should always explore all your options to make sure you’re getting the best deal.

 Home Buying - 9-minute read